jamescarr/elixir-learning/README.md

 ### Job Board
 A Generic job board type application.

+### Blog
+General blogging platform.
+Extra credit if it can generate and publish the HTML to a CDN.

 ### API Integration SaaS
 Basically, build zapier given what you can reason about it from the outside.
 Let people connect APIs, run background tasks that regularlly poll and sync